SirRicSteel/TheosResearch.org/THEOS_Anthropic_Cover_Letter_v1.0.md

 # Cover Letter — Anthropic Review
-**Subject:** Governance-First AI Architecture: THEOS (NDA-Ready)
+**Subject:** Governance-First AI Architecture for Review (NDA Available)

 ---

 Dear Anthropic Research & Safety Leadership Team,

-I am writing to share a governance-first AI architecture called **THEOS (The Humanitarian & Ethical Operating System)** for your consideration under NDA.
+I am writing to propose a governance-first AI architecture that addresses scaling risks Constitutional AI was not designed to solve.

-THEOS is not a training method, model, or alignment replacement.
-It is a **runtime governance layer** designed to make safety, ethics, and restraint structural properties of AI systems as they scale.
+**THEOS (The Humanitarian & Ethical Operating System)** is a runtime governance layer designed to make safety, ethics, and restraint structural properties of AI systems as they scale.
+It is not a training method, model, or alignment replacement—it is complementary infrastructure.

+As reasoning systems scale toward multi-step planning and tool use, the gap between capability and governance is widening.
+THEOS was designed to close that gap.

 Where Constitutional AI governs *what* may be done, THEOS additionally governs:
 - **How much reasoning is applied**